Learning to Schedule Heuristics in IP completed

 year = {2023},

-booktitle = {Proceedings of International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research},
+booktitle = {Proceedings of the International Conference on the Integration of Constraint Programming, Artificial Intelligence, and Operations Research},

 pages = {114-123},